kiriakos2004/DL_Democritos_ptyx/README.md

 - P is the Power (the target variable of the data model).
 - V is the Speed-Through-Water.

-## Physics-Based Loss Function (PGNN)
+## Physics-Based Loss Function

-The PGNN incorporates a physics-based loss term calculated using ship resistance equations:
+The PINN incorporates a physics-based loss term calculated using ship resistance equations:

 - Frictional Resistance